ukasyah99/user-api-example/README.md

 Run `go mod tidy` to install required packages.

+Copy file `.env.example` to `.env` and update its content.

+Migrate database by running `make migrate-up`.

 ## Running The Program

 Run `go run main.go` to start the program.
 It should be available at http://localhost:8080.